This post may contain affiliate links.

-A modern and healthy stuffing recipe that’s bound for your Thanksgiving dinner!
-This wild rice side dish is packed with textures and flavors from hearty fresh herbs, dried cranberries, toasted pecans, and more!
+A modern stuffing recipe that’s bound for your Thanksgiving dinner!
+This wild rice side dish is packed with textures and flavors from fresh herbs, dried cranberries, toasted pecans, and more!

 The beautiful thing about this recipe—which is similar to a wild rice pilaf—is that everything’s done on the stove top.
 No oven space or baking dish required for this rice dish!

-- mixed mushrooms of choice (I like using a combination of cremini and shiitake, but any will work.)
-Looking for more mushroom options?
+- Mixed Mushrooms: I like using a combination of cremini and shiitake, but any will work) Looking for more mushroom options?
 Check out this article on 13 types of mushrooms and how to use them!

 - First things first, you’ve got to get the wild rice cooking.
 This step takes the longest, so before you start prepping anything else, get the rice going.
 While the wild rice cooks you can prep the rest of the ingredients.